-Longevity pay is based on the number of years of continuous service with Anderson County.
+Longevity pay is based on the number of years of continuous full-time service with Anderson County.
 If an employee is separated from employment with the county and is subsequently rehired, longevity will accumulate from the new hire date and will not include prior service.
 Employees in a paid or unpaid leave capacity will continue to earn longevity pay only through the first year of leave.
 Longevity pay is not paid to part-time employees.

-Revised 5/8/17
+Revised 5/8/17 Revised 9/26/2022

-5.07 CLASSIFICATION AND PAY ADMINISTRATION
+5.7 CLASSIFICATION AND PAYADMINISTRATION

 A new employee normally is hired at the lowest level of pay for the position to which he or she is assigned.
-A new employee may not be hired above this level without specific budget approval by the commissioner's court.
+A new employee may not be hired above this level without specific budget approval by the commissioners court.
 In determining an employee's starting salary, the following factors may be considered:

-- 1. The applicant's knowledge, experience, and education as compared to the minimum qualifications for the job; - If the employee is a rehired employee of the county, the previous salary he or she earned prior to leaving employment, as well as additional experience and knowledge gained subsequent to his or her prior service with the county, and whether or not the employee left in good standing; and - 3.
+- 1. The applicant's knowledge, experience, and education as compared to the minimum qualifications for the job; - 2.
+If the employee is a rehired employee of the county, the previous salary he or she earned prior to leaving employment, as well as additional experience and knowledge gained subsequent to his or her prior service with the county, and whether or not the employee left in good standing; and - 3.
 Any unusual external market factors affecting the job.